 In Cape Town and Johannesburg it is possible to take a hop–on–hop–off bus, which stops near most of the tourist spots.
 But, ultimately the best way to get around in South Africa is by car.
 Luckily, car rental agencies are located near all airports and prices are very reasonable.
 If it’s your first time renting a car, here are some handy tips on finding cheap rental cars.

 Do however remember to keep traveling time in mind.
 If you are planning on traveling long distances rather consider using a combo of flights and car rentals to make your trip less stressful.

 Long distance travel in South Africa

 To save some money, you might want to consider booking local flights instead of driving long distances.
 Kalula and Mango are some of the best and cheapest airlines in South Africa.

-I also highly recommend booking flights and car rentals together, as these packages tend to be slightly cheaper than individual bookings.
+I also highly recommend booking flights and car rentals together.
+Especially since these packages tend to be slightly cheaper than individual bookings.
 Once you’ve rented a car, you’ll have the freedom to explore South Africa at your own pace and also ensure your own safety.

 There are also fairly cheap long-distance travel buses available in South Africa, such as Greyhound or InterCape.
 But from personal experience, I would not recommend using them.
 The traveling times are very long and breakdowns aren’t uncommon.

 Taxis are becoming more and more popular in bigger cities like Joburg, Cape Town, and Pretoria.
 But you might also want to download the Uber app for more reasonable prices and realtime tracking.
 Do however use caution when getting into any taxi, and never get into a taxi full of strangers.

 South Africa’s currency is the Rand (ZAR) with denominations of 10, 20, 50, 100 and 200 Rand notes.
 Coins come in R1, R2, and R5 while 5, 10, 20 and 50 cents are available too.
 If you are traveling from America or Europe you’ll quickly find that traveling is very cheap due to the favorable exchange rates you can enjoy here (approx. 1 USD = 15.11 ZAR, 2022).